khilnani/supercollider.web/README.md

 Current Development State
 ---------

-- Web based entry, validatiom and execution of SuperCollider code
+- Web based entry, validation and execution of SuperCollider code
-- Streaming of generated audio to the browser
+- Streaming of generated audio
 - Generation of Audio based on command line execution of 'sclang'
 - Supports Basic Auth security
 - State saving in the Browser using LocalStorage